yoenoo/eh_kernelbench/README.md

 ```shell
 VLLM_LOGGING_LEVEL=WARNING CUDA_LAUNCH_BLOCKING=1 python3 evaluate_model_performance.py
 ```
+The config files in `conf/` folder are responsible for selecting models and various other parameter settings.

 To run GRPO training, you first need to spin up vLLM server (refer to `grpo/start_vllm_server.sh` for examples).
 Below example assumes you have 8 GPUs: